eSignature Legality Summary

 - Personal documents: Simple electronic signatures can be used for personal documents such as invitations, greeting cards, and personal letters.
 These types of documents do not typically require a high level of legal or technical security.

 Use Cases for Qualified Signatures ?

-Use cases where an AES is typically appropriate include:
+Use cases where an QES is typically appropriate include: